 - Butternut squash is tan in color and has a long, bell-like shape.

 - Spaghetti squash is oblong or oval in shape and yellow in color.

-- Acorn squash has its name because it is actually shaped like an acorn.
+- Acorn squash is actually shaped like an acorn.
 It is dark green in color and has a ridged rind or skin.

 When shopping, look for squash that are heavy for their size, free of soft spots and have a dull sheen (a shiny skin is an indicator the squash is not fully mature).

 All winter squash bakes well.
-Cut the squash in two, scoop out the seeds and brush the cut surface with oil.
+Cut the squash in two (be sure to use a sharp, heavy-duty knife due to the hard shell), scoop out the seeds and brush the cut surface with oil.
 Place the cut side down in a baking dish with 1/4 cup of water.
 Bake uncovered at 350 degrees F until the flesh is soft.
-The hard shell of the squash can be difficult to cut in two so be sure to have a heavy-duty sharp knife.

 All types of winter squash can be baked in the same way, but not prepared the same.

 - Once the butternut or acorn squash is cooked and cooled, it can be peeled away from the skin, cut into cubes, and used in soups, stews and casseroles along with other vegetables.
 Butternut or acorn squash can be used interchangeably in recipes.